SathyaBhat/sathyabh.at/content/exploring-romania-transylvania.md

 {{< youtube PhSanuvCrOA >}}

-Given that the Transfagarasan is currently closed due to winter (the road is open only during the months of June to October), we've been told that we will still do the road, albeit on an alternative route.
+Given that the Transfagarasan is currently closed due to winter (the road is fully open only during the months of June to October), we've been told that we will still do the road, albeit on an alternative route.

 At the moment, this is our plan: